 It’s important for these meetings to be safe places to talk through problems, not a place for people to posture and show off.
 Alex Kroman taught me the value of kicking off these meetings with a frank acknowledgement that product development is hard, and unpredictable.
 We all know that we should expect challenges.
 We’ve all been part of horrible, messy projects.
 So let’s help each other out.

-Technical leadership meetings
+Step 8: Technical leadership meetings

 You can use technical leadership meetings to offer a similar type of critique for technical plans.
 Your technical leaders can come together and share anything interesting about the technical tradeoffs they’re making.